raghav-wd/dsa/README.md

 Here you may find some useful resources and cheatsheets for various libraries and languages.
-The main purpose of this repository is to keep stuff for self-reference.
+The main purpose of this repository is to keep the stuff for self-reference.

 *Open to changes and corrections*